jczetta/jczetta.github.io/work.md

 * [Fall 2017 - Intermediate Programming course lectures & assignments](https://github.com/SI507-F17)

-* I am an instructor (curriculum contributor) to the [Python 3 Programming specialization](https://www.coursera.org/specializations/python-3-programming) on Coursera from the University of Michigan School of Information.
+* I am an instructor in / co-creator of the [Python 3 Programming specialization](https://www.coursera.org/specializations/python-3-programming) on Coursera from the University of Michigan School of Information.

 * [Runestone Interactive](http://runestoneinteractive.org/) - I've been contributing to (and benefiting from!) this project since 2014.